Mustafa Ceceli

 Mustafa Ceceli (/tr/; born 2 November 1980) is a Turkish singer.

 Career

 His musical career started with an amateur high school band.
 After high school, he attended to Ankara University Faculty of Veterinary.
 In third class, he left this faculty, he took the university entrance exams second time and he attended Yeditepe University Management department.

 His professional music career has started after meeting Ozan Doğulu and with his various arrangements for Sezen Aksu.
 His first album was released in 2009 with the title also bearing his own name.
 Mustafa Ceceli has co-produced, arranged or performed over twenty top ten hits in Turkish charts.

 He has twice won the Turkey Music Awards.
 They were in the categories of "Best Album" and "Best Male Artist".
 He received the awards in 2010 and 2014.

-In 2018, Ceceli composed the melody for "The Turkey Anthem", a song for the Turkish invasion of Afrin on request of the Turkish president Recep Tayyip Erdogan.
+In 2018, Ceceli composed the melody for "The Turkey Anthem", a song for the Turkish invasion of Afrin on request of the Turkish president Recep Tayyip Erdoğan.